Shanthi-1821/AICTE--project/README.md

-Employee Burnout Analysis and Prediction
+# Employee Burnout Analysis and Prediction

-Project Overview
+## Project Overview
 This project aims to analyze and predict employee burnout levels using machine learning techniques.
 The goal is to identify patterns and key factors contributing to burnout and provide actionable insights to mitigate it.
 The dataset includes employee-related data such as work hours, availability of WFH setup, and more.

-Features of the Project

-Data Cleaning: Missing values are handled, and categorical variables are encoded.

-Exploratory Data Analysis (EDA): Key insights are visualized using plots, including correlations and distribution analysis.

-Machine Learning Model: A Random Forest Regressor is trained to predict burnout levels.

-Evaluation Metrics: Metrics like R-squared (R²) and Mean Squared Error (MSE) are used to evaluate model performance.

-Files in the Repository

-Notebook (.ipynb):

-Contains the Python code for the entire project.

-Covers data loading, cleaning, EDA, model building, and evaluation.

-Dataset:

-The dataset is used for analysis and model training (to be uploaded manually).

-PPT Presentation:

-Highlights key findings, visualizations, and the workflow of the project.

-Installation and Setup

-Prerequisites:

-Python 3.x

-Google Colab (recommended)

-Libraries Used:

-pandas

-numpy

-matplotlib

-seaborn

-scikit-learn

-Steps to Run:

-Open the provided notebook file (Employee_Burnout_Analysis.ipynb) in Google Colab.

-Upload the dataset when prompted.

-Execute each cell step-by-step.

-Workflow

-Dataset Upload:

-Upload the dataset to Google Colab.

-Data Cleaning:

-Handle missing values and encode categorical features.

-Exploratory Data Analysis (EDA):

-Generate visualizations like correlation heatmaps and distributions.

-Model Building:

-Train a Random Forest Regressor.

-Model Evaluation:

-Calculate metrics such as R² Score and MSE.

-Results:

-Identify key factors contributing to employee burnout.

-Key Results

-Feature Importance:

-Identifies which factors most influence burnout levels.

-Model Performance:

-The R² Score indicates the percentage of variance explained by the model.

-How to Contribute

-Fork this repository.

-Make your changes.

-Submit a pull request with a detailed explanation of your modifications.

-Acknowledgments

-The dataset used in this project is provided for educational purposes.

-Special thanks to mentors and resources for guidance on data science and machine learning.
+## Features of the Project
+1. **Data Cleaning:** Missing values are handled, and categorical variables are encoded.
+2. **Exploratory Data Analysis (EDA):** Key insights are visualized using plots, including correlations and distribution analysis.
+3. **Machine Learning Model:** A Random Forest Regressor is trained to predict burnout levels.
+4. **Evaluation Metrics:** Metrics like R-squared (R²) and Mean Squared Error (MSE) are used to evaluate model performance.

+---

+## Files in the Repository

+1. **Notebook (.ipynb):**
+   - Contains the Python code for the entire project.
+   - Covers data loading, cleaning, EDA, model building, and evaluation.

+2. **Dataset:**
+   - The dataset is used for analysis and model training (to be uploaded manually).

+3. **PPT Presentation:**
+   - Highlights key findings, visualizations, and the workflow of the project.

+---

+## Installation and Setup

+1. **Prerequisites:**
+   - Python 3.x
+   - Google Colab (recommended)

+2. **Libraries Used:**
+   - pandas
+   - numpy
+   - matplotlib
+   - seaborn
+   - scikit-learn

+3. **Steps to Run:**
+   1. Open the provided notebook file (`Employee_Burnout_Analysis.ipynb`) in Google Colab.
+   2. Upload the dataset when prompted.
+   3. Execute each cell step-by-step.

+---

+## Workflow

+1. **Dataset Upload:**
+   - Upload the dataset to Google Colab.

+2. **Data Cleaning:**
+   - Handle missing values and encode categorical features.

+3. **Exploratory Data Analysis (EDA):**
+   - Generate visualizations like correlation heatmaps and distributions.

+4. **Model Building:**
+   - Train a Random Forest Regressor.

+5. **Model Evaluation:**
+   - Calculate metrics such as R² Score and MSE.

+6. **Results:**
+   - Identify key factors contributing to employee burnout.

+---

+## Key Results
+- **Feature Importance:**
+  - Identifies which factors most influence burnout levels.
+- **Model Performance:**
+  - The R² Score indicates the percentage of variance explained by the model.

+---

+## How to Contribute
+1. Fork this repository.
+2. Make your changes.
+3. Submit a pull request with a detailed explanation of your modifications.

+---

+## Acknowledgments
+- The dataset used in this project is provided for educational purposes.
+- Special thanks to mentors and resources for guidance on data science and machine learning.

+---

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.